hgb-bin-proteomics/CandidateSearch/README.md

 ## Results

 Example results of *CandidateSearch* and results analysis are given in `tests`.
+An extensive report is given in [results.md](results.md).

 ![Results on a HeLa dataset](tests/v1.0.0/results.svg)